MrEhsanEllahi/integration-engineer-assignment/README.md

 ## Step 6: Import SQL File

 There is no need to run `php artisan migration` command.
-Just import the sql file available under `Database` directory.
+Just import the sql file available under `Database->sql` directory.

 ## Step 7: Configure the .env file